Six Flags Great America

-The park is divided into 12 themed sections, including areas based on Americana and DC Comics, along with children's areas.
-Operating seasonally from April to November, the park hosts its annual Halloween event Fright Fest in the fall.
-The park has received recognition from organizations including the International Association of Amusement Parks and Attractions (IAAPA), American Coaster Enthusiasts (ACE), and Amusement Today.
-Six Flags Great America frequently ranks in the top 20 most visited amusement parks in North America, with an estimated 3.04 million visitors in 2024.
+Six Flags Great America is divided into 11 themed sections, with areas based on Americana and DC Comics, along with children's areas.
+It operates seasonally from April to November, hosting the annual Halloween event Fright Fest in the fall.
+The park has received several awards from organizations such as the American Coaster Enthusiasts (ACE) and Amusement Today.
+Three of the park's roller coasters are designated as ACE Coaster Landmarks, a program which recognizes historically significant roller coasters.
+The park and its attractions have been featured in popular media such as the movie Richie Rich and the web show Run BTS.